-Food and Drink
+Food and Drink at Premier Lounge Bali

 Premier Lounge offers a wide variety of food from the main buffet table in the middle of the large waiting area.
-We visited mid-morning and.
-The selection included both a Western-style breakfast (fruit loops cereal, milk, yogurt, toast, croissant).
+We visited mid-morning and the selection included a Western-style breakfast (fruit loops cereal, milk, yogurt, toast, croissant).

 While we were starting our breakfast, the staff happened to be shifting the food selections from breakfast to lunch mode.
 The selections ranged from smoked chicken and mini burgers to egg and tomato sandwiches.

 For those who need a “real meal” for lunch or dinner, and the buffet selections are not enough, go to the bar table to see what’s offered for the “Special of The Day.”
 You can order it from the attendant behind the bar.

 The drink table offers several juice options as well as hot water and tea.
 There’s an espresso machine for your lattes or cappuccinos.

-Extra Amenities at the Premier Lounge Bali
+Extra Amenities at Premier Lounge Bali

 - Wi-Fi: the Premier Lounge offers free Wi-Fi.
 Ask for the password to access the Wi-Fi, which is quite fast.

-- A “Reflexology Therapy” or spa is available for an additional cost.
+- “Reflexology Therapy”: or spa is available for an additional cost.
 Ask the person at the main check-in desk for details and appointments.

-- My only critique of this lounge is the bathroom.
+- Bathroom: My only critique of this lounge is the bathroom.
 The main lounge is meticulously detailed and clean, but the bathroom seems neglected.
 One urinal was out-of-order and there is a small stall for shower.
 Ask an attendant for a clean towel.

-- If you have been to Bali, you know why I love the culture so much.
+- Music: If you have been to Bali, you know why I love the culture so much.
 Soothing Balinese music plays in the background throughout the lounge.
 It adds to the relaxing atmosphere of the place before your next flight.